Alfresco/docs-alfresco/microsoft-365/latest/using/index.md

 4. You will be prompted to sign into Microsoft Online to open the newly created document in a new browser tab.

     > **Note**: The document will be locked in the Digital Workspace.
 A padlock icon against the document will indicate this.

-## Create a new document

-You can create new Word, Excel, and PowerPoint documents that will be stored in Alfresco and can be edited either by editing them in Microsoft Office, or editing Offline.

-   > **Note:** This feature is available in the Digital Workspace without the 365 Connector being installed.

-1. In the Digital Workspace click **New**.

-2. Select the type of document you want to create, either **Word**, **Excel** or **PowerPoint**.

-3. Enter a name for the document, and optionally a description and then click **Create**.

-4. You will be presented with the document in the document viewer.

-    > **Note**: The document will be locked in the Digital Workspace.
-A padlock icon against the document will indicate this.

-5. Click the three dots on the top right and decide how you want edit the document.